 Many restaurants serve traditional Slovak food.
 With the proliferation and popularity of world cuisines, it may be harder and harder to find Slovak national dishes.
 Koliba (literally, shepherd’s hut) or slovenská reštaurácia (any place with “Slovak restaurant” in its name) are a good bet.

-You can find restaurants serving Slovak dishes in busy downtown areas, on roadsides, or in/near popular natural areas like national parks.
+You can find restaurants serving Slovakian dishes in busy downtown areas, on roadsides, or in/near popular natural areas like national parks.
 A good way to recognize a restaurant offering traditional Slovak cuisine is log cabin-like exterior and interior and folk decorations or even agricultural tools on display.